benmvp/slides/2020/tsconf/react.md

 </div>

 NOTES:
-- Whenever we're talking about non-end-user features
+- But Whenever we're talking about non-end-user features
   * We need to ask ourselves what exactly is the benefit?
   * Does this even matter?
 - Because if it's **not** a feature for the end user
   * Then it **needs** to be a feature for the developer
-  * So that _they_ can build faster/better for end user
+  * So that _they_ can build faster, better or more reliably for end user
 - Otherwise, we find ourselves bike-shedding
 - Kent C. Dodds wrote a blog post says exactly that
   * We need to measure success based on how well we can deliver what the user wants